PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/introduction_to_programming.md

 :class: margin
 Executable files are identified by the file extension `.exe` (Windows only).
 ```
-It is not necessary to understand how a computer is controlled by a computer program, unless you are designing the hardware, or the software that converts a programme written in a **human readable** language, such as C++, into a an executable programme that can actually run on the hardware.
+It is not necessary to understand how a computer is controlled by a computer program, unless you are designing the hardware, or the software that converts a program written in a **human readable** language, such as C++, into an executable program that can actually run on the hardware.

 The computer code in an executable file is written in {term}`machine code`, which is {term}`binary`.

-We could write computer programs in binary, but it would be extremely difficult.
-The programs we write are built on components written in binary.
+We could write computer programmes in binary, but it would be extremely difficult.
+The programmes we write are built on components written in binary.

 Binary files are not necessarily executable; Library files may be written in binary, which are then used by an executable, providing extra functionality or data.